 Here’s what the process of implementing a Workforce Education Program with Adult Options In Education will entail:

 - Read through the "things to think about" section below.

 - Call 952-988-5343.
-Talk to our workforce coordinator about moving forward or receiving more information about a Workforce Education Program.
+Talk to our coordinator about moving forward or receiving more information about a Workforce Education Program.

-- Our workforce coordinator will meet with you to outline the details of implementing a program and tour the facility.
+- Our coordinator will meet with you to outline the details of implementing a program and tour the facility.

 - An assessment of your workforce education needs will take place.
 Meetings with supervisors and managers will be set up to discuss desired learner goals and outcomes.

 - Each learner will be assessed in their reading, writing, and speaking skills.
 This is done to ensure the proper level of English instruction is developed.
 This initial assessment will also help to track employees’ progress.
 There is a nominal fee for the assessment.

 - A customized Workforce Education Program will be developed for your business according to your specific needs and desired outcomes.